 The 2.4 million acres of the Flathead National Forest surrounding Kalispell offers abundant outdoor recreation on trails, campsites, and rivers and lakes, including the Bob Marshall Wilderness, Jewel Basin Recreation Area, and the Wild & Scenic three forks of the Flathead River.
-Learn more about hiking trails in the Flathead National Forest.
-Reference the FNF interactive visitor map to locate trails, camping and other multi-use areas.
+Learn more about hiking trails, camping and other multi-use areas at Flathead National Forest.

 The Jewel Basin is only a half hour or so from downtown Kalispell but miles away from civilization.
 A day hiker’s paradise, the Jewel’s 25 lakes stud its 35 mile, well-marked trail system.
 One of many hikes in ‘The Jewel”, Mount Aeneas is the highest point and can be tackled in a day — 8 miles round-trip.
 Birch Lake at 6.8 miles round trip, is a three acre lake set in a small valley with views of four mountain ranges.
 Download a PDF hiking map of the Jewel Basin.